FREE ONLINE ED ASSESSMENT. Start Here

 Mango is packed with healthy plant compounds known as polyphenols.
 These plant compounds act as antioxidants to keep your body healthy.

-Antioxidants protect your cells from free radicals — highly reactive compounds that can damage your cells.
+Antioxidants protect your cells from free radicals, which are highly reactive compounds that can damage your cells.
 Research has linked free radical damage to chronic diseases, such as heart disease and cancer.

 Mango leaves also contain plant compounds, including polyphenols and terpenoids.
 Like the flesh of the fruit, terpenoids have antioxidant effects against free radicals.

-While any specific benefits of mango sexually need more research, there are plenty of health benefits from this fruit — including ones that might help your sex life.
+All of which to say, while any specific benefits of mango sexually need more research, there are plenty of overall health benefits from this fruit — including ones that might help your sex life.

 Antioxidants.
 Mangos (and the leaves of mangos) contain plant compounds that act as antioxidants to help fend off chronic diseases.